 We book the 3-in-1 Castaway Cay Getaway Package, you get snorkel equipment for the day, an inner tube, and bicycle rental for one hour.
 After we drop off our beach stuff the first thing we do is head for the bikes before it gets too hot.
 You get to ride around the island, and then climb a tower with an amazing view of the island.

 Serenity Bay is the adults-only beach on Castaway Cay if you are looking for peace and quiet, this is the spot.
 They do have buffets over at serenity bay so you can relax there all day long.

-How can you enjoy Serenity Bay if you have your kids, well no worries there.
-Castaway has there own kids club with all the counselors from onboard the ship.
+How can you enjoy Serenity Bay if you have your kids?
+Well, no worries here.
+Castaway has there own kids club, called Scuttle’s Cove.
+It’s the same great counselors from onboard the ship.
 It is a fun area with a giant whale dig the kids can participate in.

 Every afternoon is a character dance party.
 You get to do a little conga live with Mickey, Minnie and Pluto.
 It is so much fun for the little ones.

 - Cool off with a little Basketball and Shuffle Board

 There is a great place on Castaway called “In Da Shade” where you can shoot some hoops, play ping pong and shuffleboard under the shade (we have actually used this once for a random downpour)